edgelesssys/contrast/docs/docs/howto/vault.md

 If you added SANs in the previous step, these will also be included in the certificate.
 In that case, you can configure your DNS service to resolve the additional SAN to the load balancer IP.
+See the section on [SANs in the manifest reference](../architecture/components/manifest.md#policies-sans) for more information.

 Alternatively, configure the system from which you access Vault to resolve `vault` to the load balancer IP.
 On Linux, you can modify `/etc/hosts` for this.